-I’ve been a Canon fan for years, and travelled with a Canon EOS starter kit bundle similar to this.
-It’s great to start practicing with an 18-55mm lens, and have a ready made bundle with essentials like a small tripod, memory card, flash, cleaning kit and carry bag.
+I’ve been a Canon fan for years and travelled with a Canon EOS starter kit bundle similar to this.
+It’s great to start practising with an 18-55mm lens, and have a ready-made bundle with essentials like a small tripod, memory card, flash, cleaning kit and carry bag.
 It’s easy to upgrade from here as your photography improves, to the Canon 450D or 600D – cameras with more features to play around with, more pixels and which work better in low lighting, as well as having better HD filming capacities.
-The flip out screen is also a bonus and great for more angled shots where you can’t look through the viewfinder.
+The flip-out screen is also a bonus and great for more angled shots where you can’t look through the viewfinder.

 I wanted a change and I wanted a mirrorless camera, as they tend to be more compact and less bulky than standard DSLR cameras.
 I’ve had my Fuji XT-1 for around three years now and will soon upgrade to the XT-3 as it has superb 4K filming quality.
 The retro design with external dials to change the settings is something I also love about this Fuji range.

 Small, compact, high quality and easy to use, it seems everyone has a GoPro – and for good reason!
 Even if you are not into making movies, your video clips will serve as good memories and you can even capture stills of your adventures in the editing tools that come with it.